✈️

 If you were tried and convicted as an adult, Canada treats the conviction as an adult record for immigration purposes.
 The fact that you were a minor at the time of the offence does not automatically reduce the inadmissibility assessment.
 It may be a mitigating factor in a TRP or Criminal Rehabilitation application, but it does not change the legal inadmissibility determination.

-Our Admissibility Report maps your specific record to Canadian law — criminal equivalency, inadmissibility tier, rehabilitation timeline, and recommended next steps.
+Our Admissibility Breakdown maps your record to Canadian law — criminal equivalency, inadmissibility tier, rehabilitation timeline, and next steps reference.